-Dr. Gardner has been a physical therapist for 18 years with the last 13 concentrated solely on wound care.
+Dr. Gardner has been a physical therapist for 20 years with the last 15 concentrated solely on wound care.
 She became a Certified Wound Specialist in 2001 and successfully passed her re-certification in October 2011.
-Currently, Dr. Gardner is employed at Inspira Medical Center Woodbury as the Manager of Wound Care Services, supervising both inpatient wound care and the outpatient wound center.
-In addition, she has been adjunct professor at College of St. Scholastica in Duluth, MN for the last 10 years, teaching Integumentary to doctoral physical therapy students.
+Currently, Dr. Gardner is employed at Inspira Medical Center Woodbury as the Manager of Wound Care and Hyperbaric Oxygen Services, supervising both inpatient wound care and the outpatient wound and hyperbaric oxygen center.
+In addition, she has been an adjunct professor at College of St. Scholastica in Duluth, MN for the last 12 years, teaching Integumentary to doctoral physical therapy students.
 Dr. Gardner has presented both nationally and internationally on various wound care topics and continues to participate in research studies on new concepts in wound healing.

 Sharon Gorman, PT, DPTSc, GCS